python/devguide/advanced-tools/gdb.rst

     add-auto-load-safe-path ~/devel/py3k:~/devel/py32:~/devel/py27

-gdb Tips
+GDB Tips
 ========

-Learning to use gdb effectively improves your chances of successfully debugging problems with Python's internals.
+Learning to use GDB effectively improves your chances of successfully debugging problems with Python's internals.
 The tips here aren't yet organized in any particular way.
 Over time, as the section grows, hopefully useful organization will become apparent.